carlosbaraza/core-docs/source/network.md

 Another alternative for network interface is GraphQL over WebSocket, using [`subscriptions-transport-ws`](https://github.com/apollographql/subscriptions-transport-ws/).

-You can the create WebSocket as full-transport, and pass all GraphQL operations over the WebSocket (`Query`, `Mutation` and `Subscription`), or use a hybrid network interface and execute `Query` and `Mutation` over HTTP, and only `Subscription` over the WebSocket.
+You can then create WebSocket as full-transport, and pass all GraphQL operations over the WebSocket (`Query`, `Mutation` and `Subscription`), or use a hybrid network interface and execute `Query` and `Mutation` over HTTP, and only `Subscription` over the WebSocket.

 <h3 id="full-websocket">Full WebSocket</h3>